Ayan-Bhaumik/Ayan-Bhaumik/README.md

 ---

 ### <h3 align="left">🏆 Achievements:</h3>

+- 🥈 **1st Place** in the App/Web Development challenge at TechNOVATE 2025 part of ICARIA 2K25 (Organized by The ICFAI University, Tripura).
 - 🥈 **Runner-up** at Arjuna 1.0 (Hackathon organized by CITC at NIT Agartala).
 - 🥈 **2nd Place** in the DevOps challenge at TechNOVATE 2025 (Organized by The ICFAI University, Tripura).
 - 🌟 **Active Open Source Contributor** with 1,700+ contributions on GitHub in the last 365 days.